-- Ask pupils what year it currently is (2014) and what year it would have been 100 years ago. - Ask them what key event happened in 1914 you could refer to any local commemorative events that pupils are likely to have heard of to encourage their answers.
+- Ask pupils what year it currently is (2014) and what year it would have been 100 years ago. - Ask children if they know what key event happened in 1914 you could refer to any local commemorative events that pupils are likely to have heard of or participated in to encourage their answers.
 Establish that 1914 was the year the First World War started (4th August was the exact date of Britain's entry into the conflict) and that this year is the centenary of the outbreak of the war.
-Explain that centenary means one hundredth anniversary you may wish to compare the words 'centenary' or 'century' to others like 'centimetre' to highlight the relationship. - You could use War Memorials Trust's timeline cards (and suitable additions of your choice if necessary) to create a timeline showing the key events being discussed and dates with which your pupils will be familiar (e.g. the period they and their parents were born, the year their school opened) to put the war and amount of time that has passed since it happened into context.